Internships in Namibia

 - Find a ‘host’ institution.
 Your ‘host’ will specify what visa to apply for. eg: study/volunteer/working/business.
 A 30 day tourist visa is given to almost anyone upon arrival, but no work or study is allowed.
 Nationals from Australia, New Zealand, France, Germany, UK, Ireland and USA are able to obtain a tourist visa for short stay visits of up to 90 days at the port of entry.
 (VisaHQ)

 - Apply for a visa.
-You can find an application at the Ministry of Foreign Affairs.
+You can find an application on the Ministry of Foreign Affairs website.

 - In Namibia, an intern qualifies as a student or a recent graduate undergoing supervised practical training, therefore a student visa is required.

 - Etiquette: Respect and good manners should be used at all times in all situations.

 - Language: English is official and sufficient.
 The better your knowledge of Afrikaans, the more doors will open for you.
 German is definitely a highly prized added bonus.